Denperidge/opf-spec/README.md

 - Large playlist communities, even if locked into the platform.

 #### "Hey, listen to this song/playlist!"
-Sharing links to music and playlists is possible, but only if you're willing to make sacrifices
+Sharing links to music and playlists is possible, but only if you're willing to make sacrifices:
-- Ideally, those around you use the **same services** If one or multiple people do not:
+- Ideally, those around you use the *same* services...
+    - (You could use an external sync platform, with heavy restrictions for non-premium users and subsequent account creation on every platform you may want to link to)
+- ...
+But if one or multiple people do *not*:
-    - Listen on their own serviceThey have to *manually find* the equivalent song(s).
+    - They have to *manually* find the equivalent song(s) on the platform of their choice, [if it's even there](#are-both-important).
-    - They you're willing to deal with oftenly heavy restrictions outlined in [`2.c.i: Context: locked in ecosystem restrictions`](#locked-in-ecosystem-restrictions), from forced account signups to not even being able to specifically select the song you wish to listen to.
+    - They have to be willing to deal with *account creations*, *limited quality*, *advertisements*, and sometimes even not being able to *select* the song they want.

+#### Fix that
-The Open Playlist Format is an attempt to create an al encompassing playlist format.
-One that is non-proprietary, yet is designed to allow anyone using it to quickly find links to every possible service the user might use, without the drawbacks of some of the currently existing services (see [`2.c.ii: Existing services`](#existing-services)).
+The Open Playlist Format is an attempt to create an all encompassing playlist format.
+A way of playlist definition that is future-proof; no matter what future artists, songs or services pop up.
+One that is *non-proprietary*, but can easily be used for services that are.

 Use cases can then include services for automatic playlist transferring/syncing, or full on a website where a playlist can be shared and subsequently played/imported to any streaming service.